 Urocerus gigas are found in forests that have sunny clearings.
 They are fast and noisy fliers, and fly only when it is sunny, usually from May onwards.
 Female adult length is 24 - 44 mm, male adult length is 12 - 32 mm.
 The antennae are many-segmented.

-In the photographs above and on the left you will see 2 yellow bulges on the head that look like they might be eyes, but they are not.
+In the photographs above you will see 2 yellow bulges on the head that look like they might be eyes, but they are not.
 The eyes are black, smaller and just in front of the yellow bulges.

 The eggs hatch in around 4 weeks and the larva spends its time eating the wood-destroying fungi that its mother thoughtfully injected along with the egg.
 At the base of the ovipositor there is a pair of glands that contain the fruiting bodies of the fungus, and some of these are injected with each egg.